 This section is going to delve into the system we’ve created at A Better Lemonade Stand to plan, organize and manage our content, and we’re going to be sharing the exact tools and templates we use to manage our content strategy.

-My first piece of remarkable content was one of the first blog posts I wrote for A Better Lemonade Stand: Reverse Engineering the Perfect Ecommerce Product.
+His first piece of remarkable content was one of the first blog posts he wrote for A Better Lemonade Stand: Reverse Engineering the Perfect Ecommerce Product.

 For just over a year, I worked on the Shopify Growth Team.
 In particular, I drove growth for the company by inspiring and educating entrepreneurs to build and grow their online business.
 I did this through insightful and insanely practical blog posts.